QuickBooks Blog

 A graphic showcases things to consider when hiring a bookkeeper.

 There is no magic number to know when you’re ready to take on a bookkeeper for additional support.
 Instead, it’s more of a holistic view of time, resources, and the ability to become more efficient that will make or break your decision.
-Do you need help managing your books?
-If the answer is yes, then size shouldn’t be your deciding factor.

 Depending on how much work you have and how long you need services, a contracted worker might be a better option.
 For example, if you’re in a sector that finds business heavier in the fourth quarter than any other time of the year (we’re talking to you, holiday bloggers), contracting may be more cost-effective than keeping someone in-house year-round.

-Bringing someone on as an in-house full-time employee requires extra costs on your end, such as benefits and health care, whereas contractors are not entitled to these perks.
+Bringing someone on as an in-house full-time employee requires extra costs on your end, such as benefits and health insurance, whereas contractors are not entitled to these perks.
 You may not know how long you’ll need someone, but comparing the monthly bookkeeping cost of a contractor versus an in-house employee is the best way to see this angle side by side.

 Where you live could cost you more.
 Bookkeeper salaries vary state by state (see our chart below), and depending on where you live, you could be paying a large difference in one place versus another.
 A better option would be to use a service like QuickBooks Live virtual bookkeeping, where your bookkeeper costs would not be affected by where you live but rather how much your business expenses are per month.